yitang/voca-builder/README.md

 # Welcome to voca-builder

 voca-builder is an Emacs package that was developed to help you build up your vocabulary.
-It automates most of the steps in the look-up and record processes, and therefore improve your efficiency and productivity.

-By using it, you can
+It automates most of the steps in the lookup and recording processes, and therefore improve your efficiency and productivity.
+By using it, you could

+1.  see the meaning of vocabulary immediately on your screen with a single keystroke,
-1.  spent more time in actually learning and memorising new words, and leave the manual and origination tasks to voca-builder.
+2.  spent more time in actually learning and memorising new words, and leave the manual organising tasks to voca-builder.
+3.  extract vocabularies by the tags you create or vocabularies recored in a period for an intensive revision,
+4.  import/export vocabularies from/to various flashcard platform,
-2.  focus on your reading with minimal distribution without switching app to check dictionary.
+5.  focus on your reading with minimal distribution without switching app to check dictionary.
-3.  utilise the smart exporting facility to helps you revise the new vocabulary.

 If you are Emacs user and trying to build up your vocabulary, you definitely should give it a try.